reubs01/reubs01.github.io/_posts/2022-07-15-Defensive-security-with-splunk.md

 ---
-title:  "Defensive security with Splunk"
+title:  "Custom monitoring with Splunk"
 layout: post
 ---

-Using Splunk to design a custom monitoring environment - created custom reports, alerts, dashboards, and add-on apps to protect the company.
+The following is a summary of work I completed in Splunk which included creating custom reports, alerts, dashboards.

-This included:
+Specifically, the tasks included:

-* Developing and designing a custom monitoring solution using Splunk to report and alert on suspicious activity from Windows Events and Apache logs.
+* Developing a custom monitoring solution to report and alert on suspicious activity from Windows Events + Apache logs.
-* Created dashboards with multiple visualisations to provide in-depth analysis of attack signatures.
+* Created dashboards with multiple visualisations to provide in depth analysis of attack signatures (this will be discussed below).

 I then conducted a simulated attack and analysed the results to determine the effectiveness of my monitoring solutions.